Dynamically Create Textboxes in Asp.Net C# and Save Data in Database

 </div>

-Let us now write the code to create the textboxes through a program.
+Let us now write the code to create the textboxes through a code behind procedure.

 using System;